-Suicide prevention will also be incorporated into the curriculum to educate students.
-This will be done in a manner so as not to sensationalize the matter, but to provide students with information and resources on this important mental-health issue.
+Suicide prevention will also be incorporated into the curriculum, as developmentally appropriate, to educate students and done in a manner so as not to sensationalize the topic, but to provide students with information and resources on this important mental health issue.
 In addition, the District will foster interagency cooperation that will enable staff to identify and access appropriate community resources to aid students in times of crisis.